SNU-ARC/SSG/README.md

 | GLOVE-100   | 400 | 420   | 12    | 20  | 200 |
 | DEEP100M    | 400 | 420   | 12    | 20  | 200 |

+The built graphs should be located in the directory `SSG/build/tests/.` as the following format.

+e.g., `sift1M_200nn.graph`, `gist1M_400nn.graph`

 #### Step 2.
 Build NSSG index and search via NSSG index

 Secondly, we will convert the kNN graph to our NSSG index and perform search.